-As a Fermilab 2019 LHC Physics Center Distinguished Researcher, I am resident at Fermi National Laboratory in Batavia, Illinois, working on development of latest machine learning techniques for Higgs boson decays, dark matter searches, end-to-end deep learning, trigger and deep learning for high-granularity endcap calorimeter and High-Luminosity Large Hadron Collider.
+As a Fermilab 2019 LHC Physics Center Distinguished Researcher, I was resident at Fermi National Laboratory in Batavia, Illinois, working on development of latest machine learning techniques for Higgs boson decays, dark matter searches, end-to-end deep learning, trigger and deep learning for high-granularity endcap calorimeter and High-Luminosity Large Hadron Collider.

 I have been chosen to be one of Fermilab 2019 LHC Physics Center Distinguished Researchers, to further expand the machine learning applications at the LPC, including end-to-end learning, Higgs to fermions and detector upgrades.
-I am looking forward to another successful stay at the LPC.

-This work builds upon our latest results in rare Higgs decays into di-muons and End-To-End Deep Learning for Event Classification in combining the latest machine learning algorithms directly with low-level detector data.
+This work builds upon latest results in rare Higgs decays into di-muons and End-To-End Deep Learning for Event Classification in combining the latest machine learning algorithms directly with low-level detector data.
 Additionally, I am working on the High Luminosity Large Hadron Collier (HL-LHC) Phase II upgrade to the CMS trigger with advanced machine learning applications for real-time event selection.

 I also organize local machine learning efforts at the LPC and collaborate with scientists from cosmic and intensity frontier experiments and Fermilab’s Computing Division on machine learning research and development projects.